 Client Machine Throws the Error: An unexpected error has occurred: Could not load file or assembly 'Microsoft.AnalysisServices.AdomdClient, Version=126.96.36.199...

 This error will occur when the ADOMD.NET client has not been installed on the client machine.
-For the resolution to this please reference the KB article below:
+For the resolution, please reference the knowledgebase article below: